Working With the Inspectors

 To open an inspector pane, hover over the title with the mouse, and then click on the disclosure triangle to open and use the inspector.
 To open one particular inspector (for example the Fill inspector) and close any other open inspectors, Option-click on the disclosure triangle.
 To open or close all of the inspectors, Shift-click on one of the disclosure triangles.

-You can configure OmniGraffle’s preferences so that only the inspectors you need are displayed in the sidebar.
-Choose OmniGraffle ▸ Preferences ▸ General ▸ Inspectors and turn on Hide inspectors that don’t apply.
+You can configure OmniGraffle's preferences so that only the inspectors you need for working with the selected object are displayed in the sidebar.
+Choose OmniGraffle ▸ Preferences ▸ General ▸ Inspectors and turn on Hide inspectors that don't apply.

 Using the Inspectors